Key Ingredients in

 This citrus-smelling terpene is relatively stable, and the most common of the limonene isomers.
 It’s therapeutic properties may range from anti-inflammation, anti-anxiety, and antifungal.
 Limonene also assists in the absorption of other terpenes, which is why it is included in all of our topical terpene blends, as well as many of our other CBD products.

 This monoterpene is commonly found in mangos and hops, and may have an analgesic with sedative properties.
-Additionally, this terpene may have powerful anti-inflammatory, and help decrease the sensation of pain, yet myrcene has no known neurobehavioral effects.
+Additionally, this terpene may have anti-inflammatory properties, and help decrease the sensation of pain, yet myrcene has no known neurobehavioral effects.

 This optical isomer is most commonly found in lavender and jasmine, and offers a mild, inoffensive floral scent.
 Linalool has been used as a calmative for thousands of years, as it may have anxiolytic and sedative properties, but it is also imperative to the production of vitamin-E within the body.
 This isomer enhances the effects of our CBD products and blends.